So… you’ve been running Facebook Video ads and you do not understand which ads are performing well, and which ads are not eh?

 Cost per view is how much money you spent divided by how many video views you got.
 You want to be around.02 on this.
 This is one of those stats than can get you into trouble.

 Don’t put too much stock into this metric.
 It is all relative.
 If you are a plumber and your cost per view is 10 cents and you are getting new customers, then you will keep running the video.

 But on the flip side, you could be getting.001 a view and getting no new customers.
 So you always have to look at the big picture to see if the cost per view makes sense to your business.

 8. Relevance Score

 The relevance score is a score from 1 to 10 with 10 being the highest.
-At different stages of the funnel you should have a certain Relevance score.
+At different stages of the funnel, you should have a certain Relevance score.
 The video I was running was considered a why video.
-You can learn more about why videos here.
-This video is a top of funnel video to gain awareness.
+You can learn more about why videos are here.
+This video is a top-of-funnel video to gain awareness.
 So my video should have a relevance score of at least 6.

 Facebook didn’t give us a relevance score but I am sure it was around a 7 or 8.
 Here is the Standards of Excellence for Relevance Scores depending on what type of ad you running whether it is for Awareness Engagement or conversion..

 If you want to learn more about Dennis Yu 3×3 video strategy click here.
 You can also see Logan’s $1 dollar for a day course.
 I just saw Dennis Speak at Digital Marketer’s headquarters, and he now says you should spend at least $2 dollars a day on your video ads.